 A Course of Action

-In learning how to sing, there are many technical aspects of it.
+In learning how to sing, there are many technical aspects to it.
 They are all very important for a singer.
 If you go back to the first paragraph of this article, I mentioned a couple of them there, but that’s for another discussion down the road.
 What I am going to talk about in this section is something that you can do whether you have a teacher or not.

 I already mentioned it here, but I want to emphasize that you immerse yourself with music, your genre, lots and lots of it.
 Exposure is key or experience, if you may.
 Like applying for a job, education is important, but without experience, there’s less chance of getting hired, isn’t it?